rhdhorchestrator/rhdhorchestrator.github.io/content/main/docs/core-concepts/workflow-types/_index.md

 date: 2024-05-07
 ---

+> **🚨 Deprecation Notice: 🚨**
+> In the next Orchestrator release, Workflow Types will be retired.
+All workflows will act as infrastructure workflows, and no workflow will act as an assesment workflow. <br>
+> The following document will relevant up to Orchestrator version 1.6.

 The Orchestrator features two primary workflow categories:
 - *Infrastructure workflows*: focus on automating infrastructure-related tasks
 - *Assessment workflows*: focus on evaluating and analyzing data to suggest suitable infrastructure workflow options for subsequent execution